CBIIT/mistelilab-hifens/Figure1_I_K/Fig1_I_K.md

 pat_list <- list(c= pat_c)
 ```

-Recursively search the `input` directory and its subdirectories for
+Recursively search the `ObjectLevelData` directory and its
-files whose name includes the RegEx patterns defined two chunks above.
+sub-directories for files whose name includes the RegEx patterns defined
-The `path_list` functon outputs absolute file names. `path_list` is a
+two chunks above.
+The `path_list` function outputs absolute file names.
-list containing all the filenames on a per cell-level.
+`path_list` is a list containing all the filen ames on a per cell-level.

 ``` r
 list_files <- function(x) {